babarot/emoji-cli/README.md

 Emoji (絵文字, Japanese pronunciation: [emodʑi]) are the ideograms or smileys used in Japanese electronic messages and Web pages, that are spreading outside Japan (ref: [Katy Perry - Roar (Lyric Video)](https://www.youtube.com/watch?v=e9SeJIgWRPk)).

 Emoji are funny and make us want to use it :blush:.
 However, it is hard to use it on the command line.
 This is because the command line don't have input completion for emoji.
-Therefore, I developed this command line application `emoji-cli` with an interactive filter.
+Therefore, I developed this command line application `emoji-cli`.

 ***DEMO:***